Some of us distrust God because we question the fairness of his salvation plan.

 God’s Holiness

-We see the intricate beauty and sophisticated functionality of our bodies, other living things, and the universe at both the macro and micro levels.
+We see the intricate beauty and sophisticated functionality of our bodies, other living things, and the universe at both macro and micro levels.

-We realize that, if God created the world and everything in it, we are his handiwork.
+We then realize that if God created the world and everything in it, we are his handiwork, and if he created us, he is morally superior to us and sovereign over us.

 Our Sinfulness